 Some initial changes or symptoms help doctors determine what type of spondylosis a person has.
 In other people, these same issues can develop as complications, according to

 Below, find examples of these kinds of changes:

 Spinal stenosis: This is a narrowing of the canal that carries the spinal cord nerves.
 Symptoms include pain in the neck or back that may extend down the leg, problems with the feet, and numbness or weakness.

 Cervical radiculopathy: Changes in a disc or the bone can cause nerves in the spine to

 Cervical spondylotic myelopathy: This involves the spinal cord

 These changes can make other symptoms worse.
 The location of symptoms such as pain will depend on the part of the spine that spondylosis affects.

 Most cases of spondylosis produce only mild, occasional stiffness and pain, and they do not need treatment.

-If a person experiences pain, they can try the following:
+If a person experiences pain, they can try

 - Over-the-counter pain relief medication: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may help.